Sign up for our newsletter

-The quality of results is the foundation of Google's success and it's in their interest to surface the best of that the web can offer.
+The quality of results is the foundation of Google’s success and it’s in their interest to surface the best of that the web can offer.
 As their algorithms have become more sophisticated UX has become an increasingly important signal.
-This isn't news.
-Back in 2009 when they introduced their Page Speed tool they were very clear about the importance of UX:
+With this in mind, and considering how it affects agency owners, developers, and SEO pros, we’ve published this overview to help you understand Core Web Vitals and how it works to affect ranking.

 At Google, we focus constantly on speed; we believe that making our websites load and display faster improves the user's experience and helps them become more productive.

-Core Web Vitals is a set of metrics that measure the overall user experience offered by a particular webpage.
+It is a set of metrics that measure the overall user experience offered by a particular webpage.
 They fall under a wide set of metrics defined by Google as Web Vitals.

 As a webmaster, your first concern would be to know if it affects rankings?
 Yes, it does.